gemfast/server/README.md

 ## UI

+🚧 **The UI feature is currently under construction and is considered experimental** 🚧

 ![Dashboard UI](https://github.com/gemfast/server/raw/main/SCREENSHOT.png)

 Gemfast includes a basic ui which is accessible from `my.server.url/ui`.
 For example, running it locally you can access it at `http://localhost:2020/ui`.